czyber/bernhardhauke/src/content/articles/tinyloop-what-makes-clankers-clank.md

 }
 ```

 Now that you have the functionality in place, you need to tell the LLM about it, so it knows it exists and it can call it.
 This is where the _tool definition_ comes in.
-Essentially, the LLM provider tells you what the LLM expects to know how to call a tool.
+Essentially, the LLM provider tells you what the LLM expects to know about how to call a tool.
 For OpenAI it follows this format:

 ```js
 const pokemonTool = {